pkuzan/aws-basics/lab/aws-basics.md

 in either a tarball or a zip file.
 We'll use the Maven Assembly plugin to create a zip file.

 You'll need to edit pom.xml in the root of your application.
 Add the maven-assembly-plugin to the plugins section as in the example below.
+The spring-boot-maven plugin will already be defined.
 ##### POM.XML
 ```
     <build>